K2ercom/k2er_doc/docs/faq.md

 > Add a non-game app to K2er to see if the floating window appears.

+## TV Mode Resolution Change Not Effective

+**v0.2.141** introduced TV mode, which allows changing the resolution on phones/tablets.
+However, for OPPO/Realme/OnePlus devices, the "Disable Permission Monitoring" switch needs to be enabled for the changes to take effect.

+> Developer Options -> turn on [Disable Permission Monitoring]

 ## Key Presses Are Not Working, Including Mouse

 1. For `Xiaomi`/`Redmi`/`Black Shark`/`POCO` phones, go to `Developer Options` -> `USB Debugging (Security Settings)`.